HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_item-details_property_edit.md

+---
+id: wcm_dev_item-details_property_edit
-# Editable property tag
+title: Editable Property tag

-An editable property tag is used to make fields and metadata from content items and site areas editable when rendered by using a web content viewer portlet when the page is in edit mode.
+---

+Use the Editable Property (`EditableProperty`) tag to enable inline editing for content fields and metadata.
+When the portal page is in Edit Mode, these properties become directly editable within the Web Content Viewer portlet.

-An example of the format of an editable property tag:
+See the format of an `EditableProperty` tag:

 ```
 [EditableProperty field=" " context=" " type=" " name=" " format=" " pre=" "